-The largest fine ever imposed on a company in New Zealand was $120,000 in a civil case against Image Marketing Group, an Auckland based marketing company.
+The largest fine ever imposed on a company in New Zealand was $120,000 in a civil case against Image Marketing Group, an Auckland-based marketing company.
 Over 500 complaints were lodged with the Department of Internal Affairs after they sent more than half a million emails and almost 45,000 text messages to New Zealanders in a single month.
-Although Image Marketing Group initially stated they believed the recipients had agreed to received electronic marketing emails, as part of a pre-trial settlement they admitted that the messages sent were indeed spam.
+Although Image Marketing Group initially stated they believed the recipients had agreed to receive electronic marketing emails, as part of a pre-trial settlement they admitted that the messages sent were indeed spam.

 I’m Still Not Sure…

 We often get questions about email marketing and consent from clients, here we run through some of the more common scenarios that people ask about.

 Can I send someone a marketing email if I get their address from their business card?

 Yes, under inferred consent.
 But only if they have given you their business card with the expectation that you will use it to contact them.